 - Evernote.
 File saving and storage can be confusing for anyone still adapting to the digital age.
 With this app, saving files, notes, and images is made easy so that you stay organized both at home and on-the-go.
 You can even store lesson plans, to-do lists, research, or student portfolios.
 Evernote is free for both Android and iOS users, and is also available in web-based and desktop versions.
 Check out how one mom is using this app: https://evernote.com/ http://bit.ly/1w7XTNJ.

 - Chore Pad.
 This is the perfect app for parents who value household duties and motivation for their kids.
 Keep track of which tasks are assigned to whom, so that your day flows smoothly on all cylinders.
 You can even reward your kids with stars after they finish their chores!
-Either use this app on the web, or download it to your iPhone or iPad for a low price: http://www.nannek.com/.
+You can download the lite version for free to your iPhone or iPad or upgrade it for more features for a low price.

 - Kindle, iBooks, or Nook.
 You can’t go wrong with an e-reader app for the family.
 By simply loading up your favorite books or selected material, your kids can read anywhere they want.
 These devices may be on the more expensive side, however the features and capabilities are definitely worth the money.
 Resources like Project Gutenberg offer over 45,000 free classic books for all ages.